 Also referred to as a damage deposit in other circles, it’s a sum of money given to the tenant at the commencement of the lease.
 The deposit serves as insurance in case of any damage to the rental unit that goes beyond normal wear and tear during the lease term.

-The security deposit is usually returned to the tenant in part or full after inspection of the property is done.
+The security deposit is usually returned to the tenant in part or full after an inspection of the property is done.
 In case of repairs, the landlord must provide receipts and other documents justifying any deductions made to the security deposit.
 The lease agreement must be clear on the form where the tenant will receive the security deposit balance.

 What’s more, the amount you charge as a security deposit is usually stipulated by law.
 It’s therefore important that you read the state’s Landlord-Tenant Laws as they pertain to security deposits.